 We were engaged to conduct a performance audit of Mt.
-San Jacinto Community College District's (the District) Measure AA General Obligation Bond Fund (General Obligation Bonds, Election 2014) for the years ended June 30, 2016 and 2015.
+San Jacinto Community College District's (the District) Measure AA General Obligation Bond Fund (General Obligation Bonds, Election 2014) for the year ended June 30, 2017.

-We conducted these performance audits in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audits to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusion based on our audit objectives.
+We conducted this performance audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusion based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our conclusions based on our audit objectives.

-Our audits were limited to the objectives listed within the report which includes determining the District's compliance with the performance requirements as referred to in Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
+Our audit was limited to the objectives listed within the report which includes determining the District's compliance with the performance requirements as referred to in Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
 Management is responsible for the District's compliance with those requirements.

-In planning and performing our performance audits, we obtained an understanding of the District's internal control in order to determine if the internal controls were adequate to help ensure the District's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution, but not for the purpose of expressing an opinion of the effectiveness of the District's internal control.
+In planning and performing our performance audit, we obtained an understanding of the District's internal control in order to determine if the internal controls were adequate to help ensure the District's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control.

-The results of our tests indicated that the District expended Proposition 39 Measure AA General Obligation Bond Funds only for the specific projects approved by the voters, in accordance with Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
+The results of our tests indicated that the District's Measure AA General Obligation Bond Fund (General Obligation Bonds, Election 2014) funds are in compliance with Proposition 39 as outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.